rafaelpernil2/TwitchMIDIBot/README.md

 > Note: For MacOS, open a terminal, "cd" into the extracted folder and then execute it from there with "./TwitchMIDI-macos".
 > Otherwise you will get an error like: "no such file or directory, open './config/aliases.json'"

+---

+### Using Node.js

+If you want to use this app with your installation of Node.js, feel free to do it.

+> Tested with Node.js 20 LTS and 22 LTS

+* Clone this project or download it
+* Run `npm install`
+* Run `npm run build`
+* And finally to execute run `npm run start`

 ## Update